microsoft/FluidFramework/.changeset/funny-apples-wash.md

 "@fluidframework/aqueduct": major
 ---

-Various request related APIs have been deprecated.
+Various request related APIs have been deprecated

 Please remove all calls to the following functions and instead use the new `entryPoint` pattern:

 -   `requestFluidObject`
 -   `requestResolvedObjectFromContainer`